 When children leave a school or college through either transfer or transition to another school or education provider the Snr Designated Safeguarding Lead (DSL) should ensure their 'concern'/'child protection' file is transferred to the new school or college as soon as possible, ideally at the same time as the child goes off roll.
 The 'concern'/'child protection' file should be transferred separately from the main pupil file, ensuring secure transit via a secure and signed for mechanism, or where possible, in person, and confirmation of receipt should be obtained.
-It is advised, wherever possible, for the file to be hand-delivered to the receiving Snr Designated Safeguarding Lead, ensuring a discussion takes place before the child goes on roll, to ensure all necessary safeguards are in place and the child is aware of who will be available to support them.
+It is advised, wherever possible, for the file to be hand-delivered to the receiving Snr Designated Safeguarding Lead, ensuring a discussion takes place and is clearly logged with the time, date and name of the DSL, before the child goes on roll, to ensure all necessary safeguards are in place and the child is aware of who will be available to support them.